 We have international sales operations and as part of our business strategy, we are continuing to seek expansion of product sales in high growth markets.
-Our international sales as a percentage of our total consolidated net sales were approximately 80 percent and 77 percent in 2003 and the nine months ended September 26, 2004, respectively.
+Our international sales as a percentage of our total consolidated net sales were approximately 80 percent and 79 percent in 2003 and 2004, respectively.
 Nearly all product assembly and final testing of our products are performed at manufacturing facilities in China, Malaysia, Singapore and Thailand.
 We manufacture our microprocessors in Germany and certain Spansion Flash memory products are manufactured in Japan.
-We also depend on foreign foundry suppliers for the production of our sets and our embedded microprocessors for personal connectivity devices and depend on an international joint venture for the manufacture of optical photomasks that we intend to use in the manufacture of our microprocessors.
+We also depend on foreign foundry suppliers for the production of our chip sets and our embedded microprocessors for personal connectivity devices and we depend on an international joint venture for the manufacture of optical photomasks that we intend to use in the manufacture of our microprocessors.